 Andrew has been a member of the Trafigura supervisory board since 2010.
 He has been heavily involved with community work in developing countries throughout his career and held overall responsibility for various foundations and community trusts while with Rio Tinto, one of the world’s leading mining companies.

-Charlotte is currently Project Manager for Trafigura’s Corporate Social Responsibility department.
+Charlotte is a part of Puma Energy’s Global Corporate Affairs and Marketing team and specifically supports the Asia Pacific region.
+She also leads the Corporate Social Responsibility initiatives for Puma Energy.
 Charlotte graduated from the University of Miami with a BA in Advertising, English Literature, Spanish and Marketing.

 Sabine is attorney-at-law and brings 30 years of experience in corporate and contract law and arbitration with some of Geneva's most prominent law firms.
 Sabine studied law and political science in Bern, Geneva and Jerusalem.